kevinfrey/optimistic-weather/README.md

 ## API Notes
 - Forecast requests call `fetchOptimisticForecast` in `src/services/openWeather.ts`, which performs geocoding (with fuzzy matching + postal lookups) then constructs highlights from the first ~24 hours of data.
+- The same service now stitches in a 10-day outlook via OpenWeather’s One Call 3.0 API, with the 16-day daily endpoint filling any missing days.
+Make sure both endpoints are enabled for your key.
+- Long-range optimistic copy lives in `src/components/forecast/optimisticCopy.ts` and powers the playful “chance of awesome” taglines.
+- The radar view embeds RainViewer tiles client-side.
+Refreshing the frames keeps the animation current, and the component links back to RainViewer for attribution.
 - The app surfaces error details when the API returns 4xx/5xx responses, so you can see authentication or location issues instantly.
 - To avoid rate limits in production, consider caching responses or throttling repeated lookups.